News

 The central question of portraiture is how to best turn its subjects inside out — how to best manipulate an inanimate medium so as to capture an animate sitter with a hidden history of invisible experience.

-“In contrast to other medical specialists’ offices with their practical equipment of examining tables and rolling tools, the therapist’s work space has few obvious demands beyond seating for clinician and patient,” psychiatrist and photographer Sebastian Zimmermann writes in an introduction to Fifty Shrinks.
+"In contrast to other medical specialists' offices with their practical equipment of examining tables and rolling tools, the therapist's work space has few obvious demands beyond seating for clinician and patient," psychiatrist and photographer Sebastian Zimmermann writes in an introduction to Fifty

 From 2007 to 2013, New York–based photographer Richard Renaldi approached strangers across the United States and asked them to pose together, close, as if they were friends or lovers.

 Did you know that the Chupa Chups lollipop logo was designed by Salvador Dalí?
 Or that Vincent van Gogh only sold one painting in his lifetime, despite the fact he created hundreds of works?
-James Gulliver Hancock has compiled these facts both familiar and strange into illustrated portraits of the artists.
+James Gulliver Hancock has compiled these facts both familiar and strange into illustrated portraits of the a

 The National Portrait Gallery in London has published a compendium of what portraiture means for the 21st century.
 While the media may be more tech-heavy than previous centuries, the examination of self remains, perhaps with even more questions of what that means than before.